pegeler/WMRUG/README.md

 West Michigan R Users Group Code and Materials
 ==============================================

 These materials are my contributions to the [West Michigan R Users Group](https://www.meetup.com/West-Michigan-R-Users-Group/) meetups.

-[Click here](https://github.com/pegeler/WMRUG) for the GitHub repos.
-See the [main WMRUG github account](https://github.com/WestMichiganRUserGroup) for more code and presentations.
+See the main WMRUG [github account](https://github.com/WestMichiganRUserGroup) for more code and presentations from other contributors.
+You can also check out their [blog](http://westmichiganrusergroup.github.io/) for meeting highlights!

 Contents
 --------